Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Numerical Study

 \subsection{Example: graphical modeling of gene expression data}

-We further demonstrate the usefulness of the CSM model through the analysis of the yeast gene expression data \citep{gasch2000genomic}.
-Having $p=11$ features and $n=445$ observations, this dataset has been used in the studies of the graphical models; see \cite{onizuka2023robust} and references therein.
+We further demonstrate the usefulness of the CSM model by analyzing gene expression data, which has been used in studies on graphical models (for example, \citealt{finegold2011robust} and \citealt{onizuka2023robust}).
+We used the gene expression profiles of {\it E.~Coli} submitted by \cite{faith2007large}.
+Following \cite{yamada2014least} and \cite{hirose2017robust}, we selected $p=11$ features and normalized the raw values to construct the dataset of size $n=445$.
 We employed the four versions of the Gaussian graphical model ($\bbe = \zero$) as considered in Section~\ref{sec:sim1}: the CSM model, Bayesian $\gamma$-divergence with $\gamma=0.05$ (GD), alternative $t$-distribution (AT) and standard Gaussian distribution (G).
-We generated 5000 posterior samples after discarding the first 2000 samples as burn-in.
+We generated 5000 posterior samples after discarding the first 2000 burn-in samples.

 Figure~\ref{fig:gene} summarizes the posterior means of precision matrix $\bOm = \bSi^{-1}$ in the form of the undirected graph, where the edge from node $k$ to $k'$ means the posterior mean of the $(k,k')$-entry of $\bOm$ whose $95\%$ credible interval does not cover $0$.
-The G model, which is sensitive to potential outliers, has many estimates shrunk to zero, showing less edges in the graph.
-More edges become significant as the model becomes robust; the model with the largest number of edges is GD, followed by CSM and AT.
-Considering the AT is not posterior robust, and that the GD tends to be ``overly robust'', it is reasonable that the posterior result of CSM is in between those of these two models.
+The G model, which is sensitive to potential outliers, has many estimates that shrink to zero, and shows fewer edges in the graph.
+More edges become significant as the model becomes more robust; the model with the largest number of edges is GD, followed by CSM and AT.
+Considering the AT is not posterior robust, and that the GD tends to be ``overly robust,'' it is reasonable that the posterior result of CSM is in between those of these two models.